In a medical emergency, call 9-1-1 | Rehoboth Ambulance responds 24/7/365

 Frequently Asked Questions

-Find answers to your questions here
+Find answers to common questions about Rehoboth Ambulance.

 Is Rehoboth Ambulance a Town agency?